Certificate in Horticulture

-Level up your horticulture skills—whether you are pursuing a career change, or you are a highly motivated home gardener.
+Level up your horticulture skills—whether you are growing a career or cultivating a backyard garden.

-The prestigious Brooklyn Botanic Garden Certificate in Horticulture is designed both for people who plan to pursue a career in the field and for highly motivated home gardeners who want an in-depth understanding of plants and gardens.
-A series of Horticulture certificate courses impart broad knowledge of plant growth and plant uses, with a focus on the urban environment.
-Many students use the certificate to prepare for entry-level positions in the horticulture industry or to seek advancement in their current profession.
+The Brooklyn Botanic Garden Certificate in Horticulture program is designed for budding and current horticulturalists as well as highly motivated home gardeners.
+Through classroom lectures and hands-on learning with our plant collections, certificate courses impart broad knowledge of plant care and utility, with a focus on the urban environment.
+Many graduates use the certificate to join or advance within the horticulture industry.

 To earn a BBG Certificate in Horticulture, students must successfully complete eight required classes: